kragen/dercuano/markdown/rsync-message-base.md

 it wishes.
 It can then provide the same subscriber interface to other subscribers, as long as only the origin server is assigning new ordinal numbers to new messages.
-In fact, it can update its mirror from other subscribers in the same way; it doesn't need to talk to the origin server directly.
-(Kafka itself doesn't take advantage of this possibility, as far as I know.)
+In fact, it can update its mirror from other subscribers in the same way; it doesn’t need to talk to the origin server directly.
+(Kafka itself doesn’t take advantage of this possibility, as far as I know.)

 I think this is the way Secure Scuttlebutt works, as well.
 Each